 Avoid Clarifying Shampoos

-Clarifying shampoos will strip the hair of its color and moisture.
+Clarifying shampoos will strip hair of its color and moisture.
 You want bouncy, vibrant hair that’s full of volume and shine – not lackluster, limp, dry locks!

 Use Deep Conditioners